Hackers News Hackers News

 CVE-2026-4368: Race Condition Causing Session Mixup

-This flaw affects appliances configured as a Gateway (SSL VPN, ICA Proxy, CVPN, or RDP Proxy) or as an AAA virtual server.
-While it requires low-privilege authentication and an adjacent timing condition (AT:P), successful exploitation could result in a full compromise of user sessions’ confidentiality and integrity, a significant risk in enterprise VPN environments.
+The second vulnerability, CVE-2026-4368, carries a CVSS v4.0 score of 7.7, classifying it as high severity.
+This flaw involves a race condition (CWE-362) that can lead to the mixing of user sessions.
+It impacts appliances configured as a Gateway (supporting SSL VPN, ICA Proxy, CVPN, or RDP Proxy) or as an AAA virtual server.
+While exploitation requires low-privilege authentication and a specific timing condition (AT:P), successful attacks could compromise the confidentiality and integrity of user sessions, posing a substantial risk in enterprise VPN environments.

-Affected Versions and Patch
+Affected Versions and Patch Guidance

 CVE Affected Version